mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 9. **Test Workload Isolation with Sample Queries**:

    Validation testing ensures that the WLM configuration correctly routes queries to appropriate queues and enforces resource isolation between workload types.
 These test queries simulate typical workload patterns: lightweight BI dashboard queries that require fast response times, computationally intensive data science queries that need significant memory allocation, and ETL processes that handle large data volumes with moderate resource requirements.
 By explicitly setting query groups and monitoring the resulting queue assignments, you can verify that workload isolation is functioning correctly and that each tenant workload receives its designated resource allocation.
+The `SET query_group` statement overrides automatic user group routing to allow testing of specific queue configurations.
 This validation process is critical for confirming that multi-tenant isolation is working as designed before deploying to production environments.

    ```bash
    # Create test queries for different workload types